-Before starting using the sauna you should decide whether you are keeping your sauna natural, or you are willing to use preservatives inside the sauna.
+Before starting using the wooden garden sauna you should decide whether you are keeping your sauna natural, or you are willing to use preservatives inside the sauna.
 You may also use it only for specific parts, like benches, floor or for the whole surface inside.

-Sauna wood oils are now just coming into the marketplace and it will take some time to dispel the myth that all saunas must be left natural.
+Wooden sauna wood oils are now just coming into the marketplace and it will take some time to dispel the myth that all saunas must be left natural.
 Sauna wood oil will keep the natural wood color, reduce moisture absorption of wood and protect it from dirt.
 We highly recommend Harvia sauna care set which is particularly suitable for heat-treated wood and alder panels.
 This special oil is clean, colorless and non-toxic for wooden surfaces.
 Please note that without using the oil first, cleaners may bleach and stain the wood.
 Never use harsh or low-quality chemicals to clean the inside of the sauna.
-Some preservatives may cause unpleasant odors or eye irritation.
+Some preservatives may cause unpleasant odours or eye irritation.
 Make sure that the cleaner is suitable for wooden surfaces in humid rooms and follow the instructions and never clean a sauna while it’s still hot, let it cool.

 If you keep the sauna untreated, have in mind that because of the natural processes the wood tends to change its color and turn grey.
 Some dirt and stains may also appear on the benches, but of course, it depends on how often you use and clean the sauna.
 Sauna should be cleaned with water after every usage, just dip the brush in the water bucket, and do a quick scrubbing on the benches, walls, backrests, etc. This short ritual will keep your sauna looking great.
 Leave the sauna door open so that it can be aired out completely.
 If you get some dirt or sweat stains developing again use a hand brush with warm water and a mild detergent in it.
 To get the benches looking like new, you can lightly sand your benches about once per year.
 No matter what, though, do not use bleach.
 This can actually dry out the wood and cause splintering over time – something you definitely want to avoid.